mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- Your tech doesn’t work without power, and something this advanced doesn’t run on dollar-store batteries.
+- Your tech doesn't work without power, and something this advanced doesn't run on dollar-store batteries.
 You have [Limited Fuel].
-- Your equipment isn’t fancy.
+- Your equipment isn't fancy.
 You cobbled it together in your basement with duct-table and gumption.
-You’ve got [Shabby Equipment].
+You've got [Shabby Equipment].

 ### Collateral Damage Effects

 **Take Up Arms:** You can pass off your equipment to someone else.
 By doing so, they can use your power in addition to their own, but you will be powerless for the duration.
-Of course, being unfamiliar and untrained with your equipment, they’ll likely cause a lot of collateral damage just trying to use it.
+Of course, being unfamiliar and untrained with your equipment, they'll likely cause a lot of collateral damage just trying to use it.